Black cats have a reputation for being unlucky. National Black Cat Day helps remind us how special and deserving of adoption these cats are!

 If you’re still looking for more feline centered days, National Garfield The Cat Day is for you!
 While Garfield is a fictional cat, he’s still a cat!

-No matter what animal you love, if you have a pet, a great day dedicated to celebrate them is on National Pet Day!
+No matter what animal you love, if you have a pet, two days dedicated to celebrate them are National Love Your Pet Day and National Pet Day!

 Do you prefer animals that are a little more unusual?
 If so, National Ferret Day is a great way to celebrate this unique animal!